 - Samuel L. Golieb Fellowships, New York University Law School

 Two to three residential fellowships granted annually to young legal historians.

 - Cromwell Fellowships, American Society of Legal History

 Annual awards given to support the research of early career legal historians.
 In the past the Foundation has awarded between three and eight scholars in amounts up to $5,000.

 In the past, ABF has offered annual residential fellowships for advanced social science graduate students working on legal topics, as well as visiting fellowships for legal scholars.
 As of 2006, these fellowship programs are suspended.
 ABF continues to invite applications from both graduate students and scholars for the status of visiting fellow.
 Visiting fellows receive work space and possibly a computer at the ABF in Chicago, though no stipend or other financial support.
 The Foundation also continues to offer Fellowships for its Montgomery Summer Diversity Program, aimed at undergraduates “from diverse backgrounds” who would like to gain experience in legal research.

-- Raoul Berger Visiting Fellowship in Legal History, Harvard University Law School
+- Raoul Berger-Mark DeWolf Howe Legal History Fellowship, Harvard University Law School

-One-year fellowship with $28,600 stipend, including health coverage and research expenses, for young scholars, typically holding the J.D. and Ph.D., embarking on a career in legal history, based either in law or history.
+One-year fellowship with $32,000 stipend, for young scholars, typically holding the J.D. and Ph.D., embarking on a career in legal history, based either in law or history.

 - J. Willard Hurst Fellowship in Legal History, University of Wisconsin Law School